-Exterior Insulation on the Garage-to-House Wall
+Exterior Insulation on a Garage-to-House Wall

 Bruce and I installed Zip System wall sheathing to the garage-to-house wall so that the exterior air-control layer would be continuous around the house.
 The garage will be unheated, and temperatures will be roughly the same inside and outside, so we need to insulate that wall as well as the rest of the exterior walls.
 That’s why we’re installing the Roxul IS 2-in. insulation on the garage wall and 1×3 furring around the rest of the house.
 On the rest of the house, the 1×3 furring is primarily there to create a rain-screen vent space, but the garage-wall furring is a nailing base for the drywall.